Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Qualitative Performance}

-We next conduct qualitative analysis for the MTSP solvers and show two representative instances in \fref{fig:mtsp-instances}, where different colors indicate different routes.
+We next conduct qualitative analysis for the MTSP solvers in \fref{fig:mtsp-instances}, where different colors indicate different routes.
 It is observed that sub-optimal patterns exist for both baselines but very few of them exist in that of iMTSP.
-For example, we can observe circular partial routes for Google OR-Tools such as the green and purple routes of instance $\#1$, where the route length can be reduced by simply de-circle at the overlapping point.
-Similarly, long straight partial routes are present in blue and purple in the instance $\# 2$ of the RL baseline, which indicates those agents travel for a long distance but only visit $2$ cities, e.g., the beginning and the terminal city of the partial route.
-These observations provide further intuitions about the advantages of iMTSP.
+For example, we can observe circular partial routes for Google OR-Tools such as the green and purple routes, where the route length can be reduced by simply de-circle at the overlapping point.
+This observation provides further intuitions about the advantages of iMTSP.